Indirect Tax Controls: Understanding E-invoicing and Digital Reporting Terminology

 Centralized Platform

 Most countries only allow taxpayers to submit data for clearance and/or e-reporting via a single centralized designated platform or endpoint.
 For example, this is the case for Poland, where the National System of e-Invoices (KSeF) is the only platform to submit e-invoices for clearance.
-The same approach exists in countries with e-reporting mandates, such as the Philippines, where transactional sales data is reported via the E-invoice/E-receipt System centralized platform, and in Spain, where document data is reported directly to the tax authority (AEAT).
+The centralized e-invoicing model exists in countries with e-reporting mandates, such as the Philippines, where transactional sales data is reported via the E-invoice/E-receipt System centralized platform, and in Spain, where document data is reported directly to the tax authority (AEAT).

 Decentralized Platform